A stepwise approach is usually recommended for treating agoraphobia and any underlying panic disorder.

 You could also try one of the mental health apps in the NHS Apps Library.

-If your symptoms don't respond to self-help techniques and lifestyle changes, your GP may suggest trying a psychological therapy.
+If your symptoms do not respond to self-help techniques and lifestyle changes, your GP may suggest trying a psychological therapy.

 If you prefer you can refer yourself directly for psychological therapies, such as cognitive behavioural therapy (CBT), without seeing your GP.